 Latex Environment Statement

-Due to the broad range of equipment, manikins, materials and supplies used in the College’s practice and simulation laboratories and within a vast number of hospitals and other types of clinical facilities serving as sites for student clinical education, the Certified Nurse Assistant (CENA), Dental Hygiene, Magnetic Resonance Imaging (MRI), Medical Laboratory Technology (MLT), Nursing, Paramedic/EMS, Physical Therapist Assistant (PTA) and Radiography (RADI) programs are NOT latex-free environments.
+Due to the broad range of equipment, manikins, materials and supplies used in the College’s practice and simulation laboratories and within a vast number of hospitals and other types of clinical facilities serving as sites for student clinical education, the Certified Nurse Assistant (CENA), Dental Hygiene, Magnetic Resonance Imaging (MRI), Nursing, Paramedic/EMS, Physical Therapist Assistant (PTA) and Radiography (RADI) programs are NOT latex-free environments.
 Students with latex allergies considering any of these health programs should direct questions to their physician to ensure it is safe for them to participate prior to applying to the program.